PyBlade/pyblade-articles/articles/maintaining-a-websocket-connection/maintaining-a-websocket-connection.md

 asyncio.run(print_btc_ticker())
 ```

-### Takeaway from Websockets
+>Conceptually from a context point-of-view, entering and exiting the context provided by websockets is the same as opening and closing a file.

-Conceptually entering and exiting the context provided by websockets is the same as opening and closing the file.
+{: .prompt-tip }

 ## Maintain the Websocket Connection